NorbertLam/zoodopt/README.md

 ### Comments
 - Users can write comments/posts on animal show pages.
 - Users can delete only their own posts.

+### Multi Parallax Scrolling
+- Implemented with vectorized transparent images made with Adobe Illustrator and Photoshop.

 ## Built With